Jiawei-Shen/Repeat-Browser/README.md

 cd Repeat-Browser
 npm install
 ```
-If 'node_modules' is already included, you can skip the 'npm install' step.
+Even if the 'node_modules' folder is already included, the 'npm install' step is not able to skip.

 4. Run the project!
 ```bash